tubesurf/LFE/README.md

 pip install pycrypto Distorm3 OpenPyxl ujso
 ```

 Hopefully it is possible to obtain the kernel version for the RAM dump undertaken of the host under investigation as this will be required for volatility to find critical data structures.
-If you do know the Linux kernel verison but there isn't a profile avaliable then you will need to create one (this is most likley for Linux hosts), to build a profile undertake the following:
+If you do know the Linux kernel version but there isn't a profile avaliable then you will need to create one (this is most likely for Linux hosts), to build a profile undertake the following:
 ```
 apt-get install libelf-dev
 make -C /lib/modules/$(uname -r)/build CONFIG_DEBUG_INFO=y M=$PWD modules